 Jim's affiliations include Clark Lake Radio Observatory, Institute for Theoretical Physics in Santa Barbara, National Center for Atmospheric Research, Webb Schools of California, National Radio Astronomy Observatory, Federal Aviation Administration, American Astronomical Society, and The International Society for Optics and Photonics (SPIE).
 He is also a member of the American Physical Society.

-Kate's responsibilities have included academic administrative assistant in Miami, Florida; assistant editor at the Journal of the Atmospheric Sciences in Boulder, Colorado; and office manager in Greenbelt, Maryland.
+Her responsibilities have included academic administrative assistant in Miami, Florida; assistant editor at the Journal of the Atmospheric Sciences in Boulder, Colorado; and an office manager in Greenbelt, Maryland.
 Actively participating as a parent and community volunteer, she served as an advisory board member at a pre-school in Claremont, California and a private school in Socorro, New Mexico.

 Fulfilling her degree requirements included writing a technical communication thesis, Structuring a Web Site: Mapping, Modularity, Metaphors, Hierarchy, and Non-Linearity, discussing the design, developmental, and corporate elements necessary to create an effective website.
 She also completed a geology research thesis entitled Uranium in Socorro County, analyzing the sources and transport processes of uranium throughout the state of New Mexico and the possibility of it affecting the local environment.